Renault Twingo: Twingo E-Tech Électrique

 After plans to roll out new electric vehicles, including an electric Twingo, were confirmed in September 2019, Renault announced the Twingo Electric, marketed as the Twingo Z.E.
 (Zero Emissions) and in France as the Twingo E-Tech Électrique, the first-ever electric version of its city car, in February 2020 at the Geneva Motor Show.
 It is the second electric car from Renault, following the Zoe.
 The Twingo Z.E. drive train is based on that of the Smart EQ Forfour, with a larger battery.
-Renault CEO Luca de Meo confirmed in 2021 the entire Twingo range would be discontinued after the third generation, driven in part by the forthcoming Euro 7 emissions standards, which will be implemented in 2025.
+Renault CEO Luca de Meo confirmed in 2021 the entire Twingo range would be discontinued after the third generation, driven in part by the forthcoming Euro 7 emissions standards which will be implemented in 2025.
 It is expected the A-segment Twingo will be replaced by the larger B-segment Renault 5 EV.

 The starting price, announced the following September, was €21,350.
-It was not marketed in the United Kingdom, following Renault's withdrawal of the Twingo range from the UK market after the car model's face lift in 2019.
-A limited edition "Vibes" model, based on the regular "Intens" trim, was announced in July 2020; the special Valencia Orange color was only available for the Vibes limited edition, but the Vibes could also be specified for any regular production color, and was later made available for the conventional petrol-engines Twingo.
+It was not marketed in the United Kingdom, following Renault's withdrawal of the Twingo range from the UK market after the car model's facelift in 2019.
+A limited edition "Vibes" model, based on the regular "Intens" trim, was announced in July 2020; the special Valencia Orange colour was only available for the Vibes limited edition, but the Vibes could also be specified for any regular production colour, and was later made available for the conventional petrol-engines Twingo.
 Trim levels in 2022 included the Life (€21,550), Zen (€24,350), Intens (€25,550), and Urban Night (€26,650).
 Although the suggested retail price was high compared to a petrol-powered Twingo, the French government electric car subsidy of up to €7,000 or 27% of the price made the cost of the electric version comparable.